 This anonymous data is used to monitor website activity and is for AlmaPR’s use only.
-It allows us to see where you are coming from, the page that you arrive on, and the page that you leave the site from.
+It only allows us to see where you are coming from, the page that you arrive on, and the page that you leave the site from.
 It also tells us which pages you visit and how long you spend on them.
-We can then evaluate how effectively our site is performing and if necessary optimise our content to better meet your needs.
+We can then evaluate how effectively our site is performing and, if necessary, adjust our content to better meet your needs.

 For official information on cookies and the EU Cookie Law, (including clarification of the requirements that it imposes on AlmaPR) please visit the Information Commissioner’s Office website.

 A cookie is a piece of information in the form of a very small text file that is placed on an internet user’s hard drive.
 It is generated by a web page server, which is basically the computer that operates a web site.
 The information the cookie contains is set by the server and it can be used by that server whenever the user visits the site.
 A cookie can be thought of as an internet user’s identification card, which tell a web site when the user has returned.